 Yoking is yoga is a non-competitive & safe environment for you to explore your body and mind.

-We will consider the breath and it's effect on the emotions, the brains neuroplasticity and the bodies potential to heal.
-The potential of all beings non-human and human (to quote Timothy Morton), flexibility and strength within the mind and body (which are one and the same), poetry, literature, I hope to bring all of these things together within community-based yoga classes & 1-1 sessions.
+During our yoga practice we will consider the breath and it's effect on the emotions, the brains neuroplasticity and the bodies potential to heal.
+The potential of all beings non-human and human (to quote Timothy Morton), flexibility and strength within the mind and body (which are one and the same), poetry, literature, I hope to bring all of these things together within community-based classes & 1-1 sessions.

 " Yoga can help us act with understanding and self-awareness, to become mature in the full sense of the word. it is a positive force in a world that struggles to accommodate change."
 (Peter Blackaby)